ga4gh-rnaseq/schema/sequence_annotation.md

 ## Responses

-## Project
+## Sequence Annotation
-The project is the top level of the model hierarchy and contains a set of related studies.
-Example projects include:

-* all data submitted by contributor X
-* the local mirror of the European Nucleotide Archive data
+The sequence annotation is a top level genomic annotation object corresponding to a single GFF file.

-The response to a project query is an array in which each element has the following fields:
+The sequence annotation has the following fields:

 <table>
 <tr markdown="block"><td>